UBC-FRESH/nemora/notes/candidate-import-from-ForestFit-features.md

   for Bayesian posterior sampling and credible intervals.
 - **Port plan:** prototype a lightweight Bayesian interface using PyMC or NumPyro wrappers around the same distributions, outputting posterior summaries alongside our deterministic fits.
-The hook would live in a new `nemora.distfit.bayes` module with optional dependencies.
+The hook would live in a new `nemora.fit.bayes` module with optional dependencies.
 - **Benefit:** Provides uncertainty quantification paths familiar to ForestFit users while keeping the workflow inside the Python stack (important for students who want probabilistic assessments).